 |PLACE NAMES BOARD|

 The Place Names Board of Estonia was formed by the Government of the Republic on the 17th of June 1997, members were newly appointed on July 1, 2004.
-It is a consultative body working at the Ministry of the Interior under the supervision of the Minister of Regional Affairs.
+It is a consultative body working at the Ministry of Finances under the supervision of the Minister of Public Administration (since 1 September 2015).
 The Board is guided by the Place Names Act, adopted on 5 December, 2003 (succeeding an earlier Act of 1996) and entering into force on 1 July, 2004.

 The Board, as prescribed by its statute: